dwcowan/RegClassifier/docs/Matlab_Style_Guide.md

 ### 3. Testing
 - Store tests in a `tests/` folder mirroring source structure.
 - Name each test file `testName.m` and ensure the function or class name matches the file.
+- Provide at least one unit test for every public function and class method.
+- Maintain separate suites tagged with `Smoke` and `Regression`:
+  - `run_smoke_test` executes a fast subset validating environment and key workflows.
+  - The regression suite uses known good simulated data with expected results to detect unintended changes and runs alongside unit and integration tests.
+- Regression tests should rely on curated simulated datasets rather than reproductions of specific bugs.
 - Every test file must subclass `matlab.unittest.TestCase` and include `methods (TestClassSetup)` and `methods (TestClassTeardown)` blocks, or explicitly register cleanups using `addTeardown`.
 - Include:
   - Valid input tests